oldshoes3/itp/03Mice/README.md

     - (tap) - 'Blind' - (new line)
     - (tap) - (tap) - 'Mice'

-- put 5 - 2 instead of 3 -> maybe more complex calculation?
+- put the above formula instead of 3
 - (new line) -> \n
 - (tap) -> \t